TanjiEvan/UEFA-CL-ANALYSIS-1955-2023-/README.md

 ![Home Field Advantage in Final Matches](https://github.com/user-attachments/assets/7bfbe930-6728-4486-8550-dbc700fa36cc)

 The pie chart illustrates a clear home field advantage in UEFA Champions League finals, with home teams winning 58.3% of matches.
-This suggests that factors such as increased crowd support, familiarity with the pitch, and potential strategic advantages contribute to the higher win rate for teams playing on their home turf.
+This suggests that factors such as increased crowd support, familiarity with the pitch,and potential strategic advantages contribute to the higher win rate for teams playing on their home turf.

 ---